syncfusion-content/windowsforms-docs/WindowsForms/MonthCalendarAdv/Runtime-Features.md

-> Note: Date range should be specified manually in the DateTime Array list.
+N> Date range should be specified manually in the DateTime Array list.

 ## Month Settings